The Bylaws of the

 A2.
 Student Membership: Any person with a valid student ID or other financial instability is eligible for the student membership and the same rights apply as for Family/Individual memberships.

 A3.
-Associates: A member can be included on the membership forum as an associate of Humanists of West Florida in order to learn about non-religious opportunities, ask questions, post links and other information, and occasionally join in activities.
+Associates: A member can be included on the membership forum as an associate of Humanists of West Florida in order to learn about non-religious opportunities, ask questions, post links and other information, and join in Team and Crew activities.
 Associates may not have voting privileges on board matters.

 C. AHA Memberships: The American Humanist Association requires all AHA chapters to maintain an ongoing democratic governance, have five AHA members in good standing, provide an updated list of local members and have the word “humanist” somewhere in the group name in order to maintain status as an AHA chapter.
 Members, or those considering membership, of Humanists of West Florida should be aware that contact information will be given to AHA in order for Humanists of West Florida to comply with AHA requirements.
 Humanists of West Florida nor AHA will never sell or share this information with any other individual, organization or corporation for any reason.

-6. Government: Humanists of West Florida shall be governed by its membership and an elected Board of Directors consisting of a President, Vice President, Secretary, Treasurer and three additional Directors all elected by the general membership (see “ELECTIONS”).
-Board members who miss three (3) consecutive regularly scheduled board meetings may be removed from the Board.
+6. Government: Humanists of West Florida shall be governed by its membership and an elected Board of six Directors consisting of a President, Vice President, Secretary, Treasurer and two additional Directors all elected by the general membership (see “ELECTIONS”).
+Board members who, unexplained without notice, miss two consecutive regularly scheduled board meetings may be removed from the Board.

 The President and Vice President shall be required to be a member of the AHA during their term of office.
 The President or Vice President shall be responsible for presiding at general meetings of Humanists of West Florida, at meetings of the Board of Directors, and at other Humanists of West Florida events.
 The President shall be the chief public spokesperson for Humanists of West Florida, or the board may designate a spokesperson.

 The Secretary shall be responsible for taking minutes during Board Meetings and maintaining the written record for the Humanists of West Florida.
-The Secretary shall be responsible for maintaining the general membership list, maintaining board applications and nominations and keeping the board informed of these matters.
+The Secretary, along with the Treasurer, shall be responsible for maintaining the general membership list, maintaining board applications and nominations and keeping the board informed of these matters.

-The Treasurer shall be responsible for maintaining the Humanists of West Florida accounts, collecting and tracking annual dues, providing a hard copy of the annual budget for the Humanists of West Florida, and ensuring that the Board is kept up-to-date with the financial standing of the group.
-The Treasurer shall also be responsible for auditing, and filing appropriate tax returns.
-Treasurer’s job is that of a book-keeper, collector of funds, and disbursement of funds as agreed to by finance policy set by the board.
+The Treasurer shall be responsible for maintaining the Humanists of West Florida accounts, collecting and tracking annual dues, providing a hard copy of the annual budget for the Humanists of West Florida, and ensuring that the Board is kept up to date with the financial standing of the group.
+The Treasurer shall also be responsible for auditing,and filing appropriate tax returns.
+Treasurer’s job is that of a bookkeeper, collector of funds, and disbursement of funds as agreed to by finance policy set by the board.
+The Treasurer shall also assist the Secretary with and use the Membership list to account for dues payments.

 A. Replacement of an Officer: The Board of Directors shall fill by appointment any vacancy occurring on the Board between elections.

-Board member positions will be elected for two (2) year terms.
-Officers will serve in their positions for one (1) year.
-The other year of their two (2) year term may be served as a member-at-large, another officer position, or the same officer position.
-A person can reapply for any of the officer positions, except the same person can be a President for a maximum 4 consecutive years.
-The board member can also re-apply immediately if his/her term is ending.
+Board member positions will be elected for two year terms, three members each other year.
+Officers will serve in their positions for one year.
+The other year of their two year term may be served as a member at large, another officer position, or the same officer position.
+A person can reapply for any of the officer positions, except the same person can be a President for a maximum four consecutive years.
+The board member can also reapply immediately if their term is ending.

-If a Board position is made vacant during the year, the Board will nominate a voting member to fill the position and will present the nomination at the next Humanists of West Florida regular board meeting for confirmation by the board.
+The minimum number of board members required shall be four.
+If a Board position is made vacant during the year, the Board may recommend a voting member to fill the position to the Nominating Committee, and if accepted the Committee will present the nomination at the next Humanists of West Florida regular board meeting for confirmation by the full board.
 The newly appointed Board member will immediately assume full responsibilities of the position and will finish out the remaining time that position was originally elected for (until the end of the current year or the following year).
-The first year of the board, three members will serve only a one-year term.

-8. MEETINGS: Board Meetings shall be scheduled in accordance with the times and places set by the Board with at least 6 meetings per year.
+8. Meetings: Board Meetings shall be scheduled in accordance with the times and places set by the Board with at east four meetings per year.

-Regular meetings of the General Membership shall be scheduled in accordance with the times and places set by the Board or membership with at least 1 meeting per year.
+Regular meetings of the General Membership shall be scheduled in accordance with the times and places set by the Board or membership with at least one meeting per year.

-Special meetings, social events, public programs, etc. may be scheduled by the Board or by a committee it appoints.
+Chapter meetings, special meetings, social events, public programs, etc. may be scheduled by the Board, or by a Committee or Team it appoints.
 Times and locations of all meetings shall be announced to the membership no later than one week prior to the meeting.

 9. Finances: The chapter must operate with a balanced budget set by the board.